Cook County, Illinois: History

 Cook County was created on January 15, 1831, out of Putnam County by an act of the Illinois General Assembly.
-It was the 54th county established in Illinois and was named after Daniel Pope Cook, one of the earliest and youngest statesmen in Illinois history.
+It was the 54th county established in Illinois and was named after Daniel Pope Cook.
+As a politician, lawyer and newspaper publisher from the U.S. state of Illinois as well as an anti-slavery advocate, Cook became one of the earliest and youngest statesmen in Illinois history.
 He served as the second U.S. representative from Illinois and the state's first attorney general.
 In 1839, DuPage County was carved out of Cook County.